toprch/syno-cli/README.md

 ## Limitations

-* syno-cli logs the user in, but not out, so the session id is still valid after it quits.
 * The API sometimes returns error 119.
 No idea why, a retry helps.
-* There's still a lot of debug output, including all HTTP requests including credentials.
+* There's still a lot of debug output, including all HTTP requests including credentials. # Partly reduced

 ## Synology API documentation